 Health Data.
 This includes personal data relating to your current or former physical or mental health, including information about any healthcare you have received from us or other healthcare providers such as GPs, dentists or hospitals (private and/or NHS), which may include test results, referral letters, prescription or treatment details, photos, information you provide when communicating with our doctors, details of clinic and hospital visits, as well as medicines administered;

 Market Research Data.
 This individual data which is gathered for the purposes of market research, such as price comparison information.

-THE SOURCES FROM WHICH WE OBTAIN YOUR PERSONAL DATA
+THE SOURCES FROM WHICH BOOTS ONLINE DOCTOR OBTAINS YOUR PERSONAL DATA

 We obtain your personal data from the following sources:

 Directly from you, either via video calls, via our website or by telephone or via computers and hand held devices including mobile phones and tablets.
 This could include personal data which you provide when you:

 - enter into a contract with us for the provision of healthcare services;

 - use any healthcare services provided by us;

 - request information on our products or services or for other marketing to be sent to you;